livechat/livechat-public-docs/site/content/how-to-monetize-apps/monetization.md

 ## **Step 6 Publishing**

 You'll know that your app is ready for publishing when you see a note saying that **the app is accepted**.
-In case of rejection, we'll conact you via email to give you feedback and discuss what needs to be changed.
+In case of rejection, we'll contact you via email to give you feedback and discuss what needs to be changed.

 ![LiveChat Publish your app at Marketplace](livechat-monetization-step-6.png)